htmlcsstoimage/docs/getting-started/height-and-width.md

 Once you have determined your height and width in pixels, you can then set your HTML to render the exact size you need.
 We recommend doing this by adding `height` and `width` style parameters to the outermost HTML element in your code.

+### DPI metadata tag

+If you need the DPI metadata tag set on your image, you can do this by adding the query param to your image url.
+For example `hcti.io/v1/image/123abc?dpi=300`.
+Please note, you will still need to use the calculations above to create an image large enough to have the correct DPI when printed.

 {% include code_footer.md version=3 %}